VelascoRt/VelascoRt/README.md

 ~ Greetings ~

-I'm currently learning about everything about fullstack.
+I'm currently learning about C++, Ruby, Python, Fast API, .NET, Objective C, Swift.
-Like Java, Python, React and C#.
+I'm

-I'll make mods when I have the chance, also
+I'm making mods from Minecraft and currently learning C++ and OpenGL to make better games.

-I'm planning to develops game myself so wait patiently.
+I'm planning to develops game myself so wait patiently. --

 Expect projects in a year or two.

 Here's my info if you want to contact me:

-Mail - velascogmac@gmail.com
+Mail - velascogmac@gmail.com or victor7044@gmail.com
-(Working on more :c).
+Twitter - @AterVictor22038